Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Proposed Approach

 for a certain nonsingular $\bm \Theta\in\mathbb{R}^{K\times K}$ almost surely. \end{Corollary} \begin{IEEEproof} The above can be shown by combining Theorem~\ref{thm:general} and the identifiability theorem of linear CCA \cite{ibrahim2019cell}, which we restate in Appendix~\ref{app:linearcca} in the supplementary materials. \end{IEEEproof} We would like to remark that the assumption that $f_i^{(q)}\circ g_i^{(q)}$ has zero mean is natural, since in our model $s_{i,\ell}$ has zero mean.
 In addition, from a CCA viewpoint, correlation is measured with centered data.
-However, either of the formulations in \eqref{eq:ncca_population} or \eqref{eq:ncca} can enforce this directly---from what we have proved in Theorems~\ref{thm:theorem2by2}-\ref{thm:general}, the learned mapping $h_i^{(q)}$ is affine, not linear.
+However, {neither} of the formulations in \eqref{eq:ncca_population} {nor} \eqref{eq:ncca} can enforce this directly---from what we have proved in Theorems~\ref{thm:theorem2by2}{--}\ref{thm:general}, the learned mapping $h_i^{(q)}$ is affine, not linear.
 That is, there is a constant term $d_i^{(q)}$ existing.
-Nonetheless, this term can be easily removed via adding a constraint in the formulation---more discussions will be seen in the next section.
+Nonetheless, this term can be easily removed via adding a constraint in the formulation---more discussions will be seen in the next section. {Another remark is that, linear CCA identifies $\bm \Theta\bm s_\ell$ under the model in \eqref{eq:salah} with finite samples \cite{ibrahim2019cell}.
+However, our nonlinearity removal result is established under the assumption that {the equality constraint in \eqref{eq:ncca_population} holds over a continuous domain}, making the conditions in our case more stringent.
+Nevertheless, the proposed approach works well with large but finite $N$ {(i.e., number of samples)}, as will be seen in the experiments.
+Our result may also shed some light on the reason why nonlinear approaches are often in favor of ``big data''.}